-AI algorithms have been observed to replicate and perpetuate biases observed in their training data distribution.
+Replication of Biases AI algorithms have been observed to replicate and perpetuate biases observed in their training data distribution.
 CAAFE leverages GPT-4, which has been trained on web crawled data that contains existing social biases and generated features may be biased on these biases.
-An example study of such biases in web-crawled data was done by Prabhu & Birhane (2020).
 When data that contains demographic information or other data that can potentially be used to discriminate against groups, we advise not to use CAAFE or to proceed with great caution, double checking the generated features.